Milan Blagojević - Namenska: History

+was named after famous Yugoslav Partisan Milan Blagojević Španac who is credited for initiating the resistance in Yugoslavia during World War II.

-The company was founded in 1949 by the Yugoslav government.
-During the 1990s, company has deteriorated due to the Yugoslav Wars and sanctions imposed on Serbia and Montenegro.
+During the 1990s, company has deteriorated due to the Yugoslav Wars and international sanctions against Serbia and Montenegro.

-According to the company's management, from 2001 to 2017, the company has invested more than 50 million euros in modernization of technological processes, measures of protection at work and fire protection.
+In last two decades the company has invested more than 50 million euros in modernization of technological processes, measures of protection at work, and fire protection.
 However, in 2017 two consecutive fires broke out, injuring four workers of whom two had died of large burns.

-As of 2017, Milan Blagojević - Namenska is one of the largest defence industry companies of Serbia, exporting more than 90% of its products.
-The Government of Serbia invested 4.4 million euros in 2017 for factory's hall renovation.
+As of 2025, Milan Blagojević - Namenska exports more than 90% of its products.

 Products

 The company offers a variety of products for defence industry.
 It manufactures nitrocellulose, nitroglycerin, ball powders and dynamite applications.
 The notable products are: